onnx/onnx/docs/Operators.md

 ### <a name="Dropout"></a><a name="dropout">**Dropout**</a>

-  Dropout takes one input floating tensor and produces two tensor outputs, output (floating tensor) and mask (`Tensor<bool>`).
-Depending on whether it is in training mode or not, the output Y will either be a random dropout, or a simple copy of the input.
+  Dropout takes an input floating tensor and an dropout ratio, it produces two tensor outputs, output (floating tensor) and mask (`Tensor<bool>`).
+  Depending on the value of ratio, the output Y will either be a random dropout, or a simple copy of the input.
 Note that our implementation of Dropout does scaling in the training phase, so during testing nothing needs to be done.
   This operator has **optional** inputs/outputs.
 See [the doc](IR.md) for more details about the representation of optional arguments.
 An empty string may be used in the place of an actual argument's name to indicate a missing argument.
 Trailing optional arguments (those not followed by an argument that is present) may also be simply omitted.

 #### Version